eliasnogueira/restassured-workshop-3h/docs/rest-assured-basics/lab1.md

 The base test class is one test pattern that must be used in any layer.
 Let's add the basic RESTAssured configuration:

-1. Create a class named `BaseApiConfiguration` in the `se.jfokus.workshop` at `src/test/java/` folder
+1. Create a class named `BaseApiConfiguration` in the `com.workshop` package at `src/test/java/` folder
 2. Add the keyword abstract on its declaration
 ```java
 public abstract class BaseApiConfiguration {